josephkirk/EmotionEngine/README.md

 - Intensity variations for each emotion (high and low intensity states)
 - Combined emotions representing adjacent pairs on Plutchik's wheel
 - Emotion state management system
+- EmotionComponent for attaching emotions to any actor
+- EmotionSubsystem for tracking and querying emotional entities
+- Spatial queries for finding entities with specific emotions
+- Event-based notification system for emotion changes
 - Blueprint-friendly API
 - Easy integration with AI behavior trees and other systems